 Standards of Satisfactory Academic Progress

-To remain eligible for federal and state aid, students must maintain three standards of satisfactory academic progress: minimum hours completed, minimum grade point average, and maximum time frame.
+Standards of Satisfactory Academic Progress is evaluated at the end of each semester (Fall, Spring, Summer) To remain eligible for federal and state aid, students must maintain three standards of satisfactory academic progress:

 Minimum hours completed (Pace review)

 Pace is calculated by dividing the total number of hours completed by the total number of hours attempted.
 To meet pace, your pace must be equal to or greater than 67%.
 For example:

 |40/48 = 83%

 - For undergraduates, successful completion of a course, for the purposes of the Satisfactory Academic Progress standard, are grades A, B, C, D, or CR.
 All other grades, including withdrawals (W, WD) and in-progress are incompletes and will not be counted as successful completion.

 - For graduate and law students, successful completion of a course, for the purposes of the Satisfactory Academic Progress, is determined by your college and/or program.

 - In the quantitative analysis (PACE) we include all transfer credits accepted by The University of Akron; as well as, all passing grades, in-progress grades, incompletes grades, repeated course, remedial, and withdraw credits while attending the University of Akron in the calculation denominator.

 - Undergraduate students must have at least a 2.0 GPA.